Tornike222/NetworkPackage/README.md

 ### Installation

-Network-Package-TE is a publicly available package accessible through Swift Package Manager.
+NetworkPackage is a publicly available package accessible through Swift Package Manager.

 To install it: